top of page

 14. Book a Class at Bodhisattva Kadampa Meditation Centre

-A welcoming space offering meditation classes to help you find calm and clarity in the chaos.
+A welcoming space offering meditation classes to help you find calm and clarity in the chaos of daily life.

 15. Try Conscious Connected Breathwork